 Back to the main question – is this device worth $100 over the Find 7a?
 Those who value screen resolution will definitely appreciate the boost in pixel density.
 The slightly better processor, RAM and battery don’t do much to show a significant difference, though.
 The higher specs may simply not be able to justify the price bump, at least for everyone.

 Both devices run fairly well and much of the extra resources are probably eaten up by the power-hungry screen.
 Regardless, we will have to give this device a score of 8/10, which is actually a bit lower than the Find 7a got.
 Why?
 We feel the specs are not completely worth the $100 price bump.
 If 1080p is more than enough for you, the Oppo Find 7a will be one hell of a phone to have.
-You can get them both straight from the Oppo Style store.
+If you like cases, have a look at our list of the best Oppo Find 7 cases.